About San Francisco

 And in 1991, when they did a whole new waterfront began to emerge.
 The city had taken a symbolic quality of life stand for itself.
 It would demand that passers by slow down and take a look.
 Just as it refused to be a way point to be stormed through for travelers headed to destinations north or south of it, it also seemed to be saying to its residents and work force population that they all need to slow down as well and smell the San Francisco roses.

 Led now by the San Francisco Bike Coaltion, bicycles are an important part of city policy as well as its politics.
 Over the last ten years, many miles of bike lanes and other infrastructure have emerged.
-So much so that the League of American Bicyclists has recognized San Francisco as a high ranking bicycle friendly city.
+So much so that the League of American Bicyclists has recognized San Francisco as one of its highest ranking bicycle friendly cities.